 Which calls into question the efficacy and viability of attribution in this new world.
 Direct response advertising is the easiest, most cost effective, and the most audit-able way of onboarding mobile users.
 For that reason, direct response marketing is fairly straightforward, and direct response marketing teams are endlessly scaleable: subdivide the team into platforms, territories, channels until the Director of Android Marketing for Google Search, Western Europe has a corner office.

 And this is where the concept of attribution on mobile begins to whither as marketers diversify away from direct response.
-TV, influencer, out of home, et al can all be integrated into performance marketing machinery with an eye toward profit at the unit level.
-But this is difficult; it requires building a top-down model of a company's marketing schema that incorporates 1) uncertainty and 2) statistical robustness.
-And these channels aren't attributable: the outcome of these campaigns, while capable of being evaluated broadly, can't be specifically measured at the level of the individual user.
-Modeling this is difficult: it requires comfort with uncertainty and the ability to use variability as a source of improvement in a system similar to what Nassim Nicholas Taleb describes as anti-fragile.
+TV, influencer, out-of-home, etc. can all be integrated into performance marketing machinery with an eye toward profit at the unit level.
+But this is difficult; it requires building a top-down model of a company’s marketing schema that incorporates 1) uncertainty and 2) statistical robustness.
+And these channels aren’t attributable: the outcome of these campaigns, while capable of being evaluated broadly, can’t be specifically measured at the level of the individual user.
+Modeling this is no trivial task: it requires comfort with uncertainty and the ability to use variability as a source of improvement.